Northern Tasmania Region

 |Quartile group||Number||%||Tasmania||Number||%||Tasmania||2011 - 2016|

 Please refer to specific data notes for more information

 |Quartile group dollar ranges (Individuals)||Weekly income by Census year|

 |Lowest group||$0 to $563||$0 to $495|

 |Medium highest||$898 to $1,364||$794 to $1,203|

 |Highest group||$1,365 and over||$1,204 and over|

 Income quartiles allow us to compare relative income-earning capabilities across time.
-Analysis of the distribution of the resident workers by income quartile in Northern Tasmania Region compared to Tasmania shows that there was lesser proportion of people in the highest income quartile, and a greater proportion in the lowest income quartile.
+Analysis of the distribution of the resident workers by income quartile in the Northern Tasmania Region compared to Tasmania shows that there was lesser proportion of persons in the highest income quartile, and a greater proportion in the lowest income quartile.